MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/samples/material-gallery.md

 ## Surface Effects

-This section showcases the surface rendering effects you can achieve with the Graphics Tools standard shader.
+This section showcases the surface rendering effects you can achieve with the *Graphics Tools/Standard*  shader.
 These examples display only a handful of possible variations, as stencil and clipping effects or PBR capability.

 ![Standard Shader surface effects](images/SampleScenes/materialGallery_sample_01.gif)